Glossary of Terms

 Components of your infrastructure that can’t run the agent locally (like a network switch or a website) but still need to be monitored.
 Agents create events with information about the proxy entity in place of the local entity when running checks with a specified proxy entity id.
 Read more.

 Role-based access control (RBAC) is Sensu’s local user management system.
-RBAC lets you manage users and permissions with organizations, environments, and roles.
+RBAC lets you manage users and permissions with namespaces, users, roles, and role bindings.
 Read more.

 Command line tool that lets you interact with the backend.
 You can use sensuctl to create checks, view events, create users, manage cluster, and more.
 Read more.